redhat-nfvpe/container-perf-tools/README.md

 + DISABLE_CPU_BALANCE: set to 'y' to disable cpu balancing; default to 'n'
 + INTERVAL: set cyclictest -i parameter, default 1000
 + rt_priority: set cyclictest thread priority, default 1

+A sample pod_cyclictest.yaml can be found under the sample-yamls directory.

 ## How to run the standalone testpmd